 The gallery has been described by many as being very current, with prominent works and beautifully curated exhibitions on powerful photographic practices and subject matter.
 The space offers engagement to visitors through expansive programs such as Gallery School, self-guided activities, and hands-on participation through self-guided activities.

-With its own podcast channel, The Polygon Gallery has certainly earnt itself a reputation as one of the most adventurous public art institutions and is not one to be missed off your itinerary the next time you visit Vancouver. dedicated to the representation of artists who reflect the diversity and inclusivity of the gallery’s community.
+With its own podcast channel, The Polygon Gallery has certainly earned itself a reputation as one of the most adventurous public art institutions and is not one to be missed off your itinerary the next time you visit Vancouver. dedicated to the representation of artists who reflect the diversity and inclusivity of the gallery’s community.

 6 Rijksmuseum - Amsterdam